csc340-sp24/rest-api-demo/README.md

 # rest-api-demo

 ## Demo for a simple RESTful API service.
-- Clone/Download the project and open it in NetBeans
+- Clone/Download the project and open it in NetBeans.
 - MAC OS users may need to change the permissions (chmod 777 path/to/project/folder in your terminal) for the project folder when they clone or download this repo.
+- Make sure jdk versions match.
 - Clean and Build the project
 - Run->Set Project Configuration->Customize->Run->Main Class->Browse->Select RestApiApplication.java
-- Run the main method
+- Run the main method.
 - Available endpoints to test on POSTMAN:
   * http://localhost:8080/hello
   * http://localhost:8080/greeting